graycarl/dotvim/roadmap.md

 - [x] Use `<leader>*` to tigger global search for current word
 - [x] Add `:Search` command to do global search
 - [x] Ultisnips: use all.snippets to setup some basic function.
 Like `\dt` for current datetime.
+- [x] Pyopen: Open a module by name.
+We can use `pkgutil`, see: https://stackoverflow.com/a/4693681